The Mission of Father Medaille

 Father Jean Pierre Medaille, S.J., the founder of the Sisters of St. Joseph, directed the first sisters to express their love of neighbor by going into the streets of the city, determining the needs of the people, and doing something about it.
 In this spirit of love of neighbor, Bishop Kearney offers the Medaille Program for students with learning needs identified by an IEP (individual educational plan).

-Kearney students in the Medaille program have earned Advanced Regents diplomas and have participated in advanced courses such as Physics, Anatomy & Physiology, and AP Psychology.
-Students in the Medaille program have received acceptances and scholarships from a variety of colleges including Iona College, Sacred Heart University, and Mount St. Mary College.
+Students in the Medaille Program have earned Advanced Regents diplomas and have participated in advanced courses such as physics, anatomy and physiology, as well as AP Psychology.
+Students in the Medaille Program have received acceptances and scholarships from well-known colleges including Iona College, Sacred Heart University, and Mount St. Mary College.

-All students earn a Bishop Kearney Diploma that meets all the criteria set forth by the New York State Board of Regents and qualifies them to enter a four year college program.
-In addition to participating in all regular courses, the following additional services are available based on the student’s IEP:
+All students earn a Bishop Kearney Diploma, which meets all criteria set forth by the New York State Board of Regents, and qualifies graduates to enter a four-year college program.
+In addition to participating in all regular courses, additional services are available based on the student’s IEP:

 - Scheduled support and study skills sessions

 - Techniques appropriate for unique strengths and weaknesses

 - Collaboration of classroom and Medaille teachers in providing academic adaptations and modifications

 - Individual modifications and extended time on all tests

 All students are an integral part of the Bishop Kearney Community and are encouraged to take part in all extra- and co-curricular activities.